Adeshppp/Algorithms-in-JAVA/Week 1/README.md

 # Stacks and Queues:

-## Stacks by using LinkedList in java.
+## Stacks by using LinkedList in java

 file name: StackOfStrings.java
 Time complexity : In this implementation every operation (push/pop) takes constant time in the worst case as in push